JasonGao76/students/_posts/Time_Box_Entrees/2024-04-17-DataStructuresWriteUp.md

 - Blog Python Model code and SQLite Database.
     - From VSCode using SQLite3 Editor, show your unique collection/table in database, display rows and columns in the table of the SQLite database.
         - <img src="https://i.postimg.cc/mD1zwY7g/Collections-1.png">
-            - This is the database used in our data structures project to hold the inputs of the user.
-It has id, socialclass, age, sex, siblings, family, fare, port, and alone as the columns, and each row is a new entry / submission from the user.
+            - This is the database used in our data structures project to save the inputs of the user.
+It has id, socialclass, age, sex, siblings, family, fare, port, and alone as the unique columns, and each row is a new entry / submission (after being processed) from the user.
         - From CPT: <img src="https://i.postimg.cc/yY5GcYLy/Collections-CPT-1.png">
-            - This is the database used in our CPT project for the preset classes the user can choose from.
-It has id, classname, health, attack, range, and movement as the columns, and each row is a class the user can choose from.
+            - This is the database used in our CPT project to define the preset classes the user can choose from.
+It has id, classname, health, attack, range, and movement as the unique columns, and each row is a preset class the user can choose from to make their character and play the game with.
+The data of the class the user chooses is retrieved from this database and saved in a separate datatable so it can be updated as the user plays the game.
     - From VSCode model, show your unique code that was created to initialize table and create test data.
         - <img src="https://i.postimg.cc/PrQL2rvY/Collections-2.png"><img src="https://i.postimg.cc/MKSM7jHz/Collections-3.png"><img src="https://i.postimg.cc/3rp00ZKL/Collections-4.png">
-            - Creates datatable called ds, makes all the arguments, makes init, sets each property, and initializes the table.
+            - The datatable used in the data structures project is defined under class DS, and within it the table is named, the arguments are made, init is defined, each argument is made into a property and is set, and the table is initialized.
         - From CPT: <img src="https://i.postimg.cc/ZRTs49q4/Collections-CPT-2.png"><img src="https://i.postimg.cc/3wQbff5y/Collections-CPT-3.png"><img src="https://i.postimg.cc/zDx6DkWM/Collections-CPT-4.png"><img src="https://i.postimg.cc/Gmy5QwNw/Collections-CPT-5.png">
-            - Creates datatable called CharClasses, makes all the arguments, makes init, sets each property, and initializes the table with the preset classes.
+            - The datatable used in the CPT Project is defined under class Classes, and within it the table is named, the arguments are made, init is defined, each argument is made into a propert and is set, and the table is initialized while also defining and adding the preset class data to the table.

 > Lists and Dictionaries
 - Blog Python API code and use of List and Dictionaries.